 - Do your students have trouble making their way through a first draft?
 Students can first draft their essays with the support of a Guided Draft, which is designed to perfectly align with what students will be evaluating themselves on in Self Review.

 - Do you want students to both provide and receive feedback?
 Try a Peer Review to help students revise their theses, body paragraphs, intros, or conclusions.
 You can assign a Peer Review before or after a Self Review!

 - Do your students need extra support in a specific area, such as using strong evidence to support a claim?
 Assign a Practice topic at any point in the Self Review process so they can more accurately rate and effectively revise their writing.

-To find the assignment options that will support the essays your students are writing, browse by genre on the Curriculum page.
+To find the assignment options that will support the essays your students are writing, browse by genre in the assignment library under "Browse and Assign."